brillout/awesome-vue-refactor/README_CLEANED.md

 ### Universal

-*Render Vue application both to HTML on the server and to DOM in the browser*
+*Render Vue application to HTML on the server and to the DOM in the browser*

  - [SPA Starter Kit](https://github.com/codecasts/spa-starter-kit) - A highly opinionated starter kit for building Single Page Applications with Laravel and Vue.js.
  - [SSR Boilerplate](https://github.com/fenivana/vue-ssr-boilerplate) - Vue.js Server Side Rendering Boilerplate without Polluting Vuex.